-He keeps his hair short, so it’s not totally bad.
-He washes his hair all the time.
+He keeps his hair short, so he’s not totally bad.
+He washes his hair all the time, too.
 He even washes it at St. Mel’s between classes.
 It’s never greasy.
 He’s youngish, not too tall or too short, and he’s got a pair of little ears.
 We heard he used to be fat, but in the last couple of years he’s gotten skinnier, although nobody knows how he did it.
-He’s a hefty heifer.
+He’s still a hefty heifer.

 Maybe it’s his special coffee.
 He’s two hundred pounds, at least, although it’s not muscle weight, not at all.